engineyard/kubernetes-workshop/03-rails-app-from-scratch/README.md

 Curl to fetch it from any node in the cluster:

     curl -v 10.200.1.11:5000
+TODO: make this wget from inside a pod

 But it's still not exposed external to the cluster.